-We love VENT for Change for sustainable stationery so much that our September subscription box is packed with their eco-friendly stationery perfect for back to school!
-Have a look here
+We love VENT for Change‘s sustainable products so much that our September 2021 subscription box was packed with their eco-friendly stationery, perfect for back to school.
+You can subscribe to future boxes here!

 Sustainable materials are becoming so much more widely available for every budget.

 Check out F&F at Tesco, they use recycled polyester in their range of school uniforms.

 Making your own lunch to take to school can save you money, time and help reduce unnecessary waste.

 You have more freedom to pack lots of great, healthy and zero waste snacks–like almonds, carrot sticks and grapes.

 You then know that your kids aren’t buying the expensive treats in the school cafeteria that come wrapped in single-use plastics.

 In England, car use for school journeys has doubled over the past two decades…